Pakubuwono XII: Early life

 Born as Raden Mas Soerjo Goeritno (Javanese script: ꦫꦢꦺꦤ꧀ꦩꦱ꧀ꦯꦸꦂꦪꦓꦫꦶꦠ꧀ꦤ), he was the son of Pakubuwono XI and his queen consort, Kanjeng Raden Ayu Koesparijah (styled Gusti Kanjeng Ratu Pakubuwono).
 RM.
 Soerjo Goeritno also had a half-sister namely Gusti Raden Ayu Koes Saparijam (styled GKR.
 Kedaton).

 In his childhood, RM.
 Soerjo Goeritno was educated in an Europeesche Lagere School (Dutch primary school) near Pasar Legi, Surakarta.
 He was nicknamed Bobby by his friends.
 Some of his uncles, who were the same age as him, were also educated in this school.
 RM.
 Soerjo Goeritno was a friendly pupil and had a close friendship with his classmates without considering his social status.
 Since his childhood, he was fond of studying Javanese classical dances, especially Handaga and Garuda dances.
 He often recited Quran with Mr. Tjondrowijoto, a teacher in Mambaul Ulum.
 He also liked archery.
 In 1938, RM.
 Soerjo Goeritno was forced to quit his education for 5 months, as he must follow his father who was mandated by Pakubuwono X, his grandfather, to leave for the Netherlands with other local monarchs in Dutch East Indies to attend 40th jubilee of Queen Wilhelmina's coronation.

 After that, RM.
 Soerjo Goeritno continued his education in Hogereburgerschool te Bandoeng (now SMA Negeri 3 Bandung and SMA Negeri 5 Bandung) with some uncles.
 After being schooled for 2 years, Pacific War broke out, in which Armed Forces of the Empire of Japan won against Allies of World War II, then Dutch East Indies fell to Empire of Japan.

 Pakubuwono XI asked him to leave Bandung for Surakarta.
 On 1 June 1945, his father died.
 According to Javanese tradition, the heir must be the Pakubuwono XI's eldest son, Kanjeng Gusti Pangeran Haryo Mangkoeboemi.
 However, the opportunity was closed as his mother, GKR.
-Kentjana (the first wife of Pakubuwono XI), had died in 1910, so she couldn't be appointed as queen consort when her husband was crowned.
+Kentjana (the first wife of Pakubuwono XI), had died in 1910, so she could not be appointed as queen consort when her husband was crowned.
 RM.
-Soerjo Goeritno subsequently became the heir despite being the youngest son, proven with the fact that he didn't attend his father's funeral in Imogiri, in accordance with the tradition that an heir was prohibited to attend his predecessor's funeral.
+Soerjo Goeritno subsequently became the heir despite being the youngest son, proven with the fact that he did not attend his father's funeral in Imogiri, in accordance with the tradition that an heir was prohibited to attend his predecessor's funeral.

 Before ascending to the throne, RM.
 Soerjo Goeritno was appointed as heir apparent, styled KGPH.
 Poerbojo.
 Another version relates that his appointment was closely related to the role played by Sukarno, future President of Indonesia.
 RM.
 Soerjo Goeritno was chosen as Pakubuwono XII because of his young age and ability to adapt to a new situation.
 Although a new king had been agreed on, a new problem emerged.
 His coronation plan was once opposed by the Japanese colonial government, who stated that they didn't dare to guarantee the safety of future king.